Teeohbee/hook_line_and_sinker/README.md

 HLS is a small sinatra web app that consumes incoming webhooks from a Mandrillo-like service and processes them before storing them in an easy to use format in a local postgres Database.

+## Update 08/06/16
+I've made a few changes since I last updated this README and project, mostly based on my initial thoughts and to-do list detailed below.
+The latest updates can be found on the branch `converting-to-api`.
+The key changes are:
+* I've stripped out all views and related tests from the app in order to provide a more streamlined API, able to plug into any front end.
+This will eventually be merged into master.
+* I finally got tests working for the routing of webhooks!
+It involved enabling and including Rack Test Methods to allow post and get requests directly from the rspec test steps.
+This resolved the issues I was having with the database.
+* I added more generic API routes for the retrieval of Emails and Emails by parameter.

 ## Setup

 1. Clone this repo